jlar0che/BrainWave/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-description: Report something that isn't working in BrainWave
+about: Report something that isn't working in BrainWave
 title: "[Bug]: "
 labels: ["bug"]
 ---